Coronavirus death toll leaps in China's Hubei province

 Hundreds of infections have been reported in more than two dozen other countries and territories, but only two people have died from the virus outside mainland China - one in Hong Kong and another in the Philippines.

-Tedros said a WHO-led advance team that traveled to China this week had made good progress on the composition and scope of its work.
+Tedros said a WHO-led advance team that travelled to China this week had made good progress on the composition and scope of its work.

-The head of the WHO’s emergency program, Dr. Mike Ryan, said it was too early “to predict the beginning, the middle or end of the epidemic”.
+The head of the WHO’s emergency programme, Dr. Mike Ryan, said it was too early “to predict the beginning, the middle or end of the epidemic”.

 The biggest cluster of cases outside China is on a cruise ship quarantined off the Japanese port of Yokohama, with 175 of about 3,700 people on board having tested positive.